Celebrating the International Day of Women and Girls in Science As a woman-owned business, we want…

 The rewriting of history is a specific type a bias called: retroactive inference.
 This inference is “the influence of after-the-fact-experiences on our memory.”
 11 Retroactive Inference can affect leadership in the workplace very directly.

 Another type of bias, based in the frontal cortex and left temporal lobe, is called confirmation bias.
 This type of bias is an apathetic process as the brain looks for information to confirm a preconceived notion.
 12 Leaders who struggle with confirmation bias are simply reiterating their ideas as right rather than looking for other possible solutions.

 When trying to understand biases, it is vital to understand that an organization can hold and perpetuate biases that, in turn, create implicit biases within the organization’s employees.
 While biases also exist on the individual level, both individual and organizational biases should be addressed in the workplace to create a more productive, safer space.
-The Spectra Diversity and Inclusion Profile™ collects data on unconscious bias.
+The Spectra Diversity Inclusion Assessment™ collects data on unconscious bias.

 Senior leaders often believe they are exceptional at hiring talent.
 When asked why they believe this, they reference their successes, but fail to acknowledge the hires that were unsuccessful.
 This is an example of retroactive inference.

 There are more than 150 types of unconscious bias that are common in the workplace.
 13 Some of the most common are outlined below:

 - Affinity Bias: having the tendency to prefer or like those like oneself; this is a type of bias that is also understood through the lens of race, age, gender, religion, to name a few